Duxy1996/ML-modules/W2/README.md

 know if a group of people is under the risk path.
 Using the features of several zones and countries in the world we can know which zones and which groups of people are in danger.

 The first approach was to create a classifier whit the same features given in the first week analysis.
-These fetures are **average income, emplyment rate and alcohol consumption**.
+These features are **average income, emplyment rate and alcohol consumption**.

 ### Features given with 1 to 5 estimators: